 Rocky Mountain National Park has five developed campgrounds.
 Many do not open till June, when spring-like conditions begin at sub-alpine and alpine elevations.
 The National Park Service (NPS) website offers details on how to reserve them, but we recommend grabbing a campsite as soon as possible—preferably many months in advance.

 The lowest elevation campground, Moraine, has 226 sites and is by far the largest.
 The smallest campground, Longs Peak, opens in summer and has only 26 sites exclusively for car campers with tents.

 Trails in Rocky Mountain National Park will take backpackers and campers to hundreds of designated wilderness campsites.
 These trails are shared by hikers and pack animals like mules, horses and llamas.
 It is still necessary to have a permit in some areas so make reservations.

 No matter where you camp in Rocky Mountain National Park, there is some gear that is indispensable.
 A warm sleeping bag, even in midsummer, is a good idea.

 We also can’t overstate the importance of protection from rain and sun.
-Sunscreen, sunglasses and a sturdy hat (we like snapback trucker hats) will protect you from high elevation sunshine.
+Sunscreen, sunglasses and a sturdy hat (like this limited edition Rocky Mountains Charcoal hat) will protect you from high elevation sunshine.
 In this western park, rain is intermittent but in summer the thunderstorms abound and are unpredictable—so bring a good rain jacket.
 If you decide to backpack, always carry sun and rain protection.